-./Uninstall_Foglight -i silent -f installvariables.properties

-- 3 After uninstallation, you can safely delete the <foglight_home> directory.
-It is recommended that you do so, since the uninstaller does not remove certain directories within <foglight_home>. - i NOTE: After uninstallation, you can also safely delete any Foglight shortcuts, regardless of their location.
+- Linux® and Solaris only: To launch the uninstaller in console mode, run the UninstallFoglight shell script using the following command: - ./Uninstall_Foglight -i console - To launch the uninstaller in silent mode, run the Uninstall_Foglight shell script using the following command: - ./Uninstall_Foglight -i silent -f installvariables.properties - 3 After uninstallation, you can safely delete the <foglight_home> directory.
+It is recommended that you do so, since the uninstaller does not remove certain directories within <foglight_home>. - NOTE: After uninstallation, you can also safely delete any Foglight shortcuts, regardless of their location.